areski/a2billing-flask-api/DEPLOY.rst

 Configuring Apache
 ------------------

-The last thing you have to do is to create an Apache configuration file for your application.
+The last thing to do is to create an Apache configuration file for your application.

     <VirtualHost *>
         ServerName example.com